 meta.id (type: string)

 The key of the document to be used for the operation.
 This is a mandatory parameter and must be of JavaScript string type.
+If the specified key is not present in the bucket, the operation fails and key_not_found will be set in the returned error object.

 meta.cas (type: string)

 This is an optional parameter that specifies the CAS value to be used as a pre-condition for the operation.
-If the document’s CAS value does not match the CAS value specified here, the operation will fail, setting the parameter cas_mismatch to true in the error object of the response object.
+If the document’s CAS value does not match the CAS value specified here, the operation will fail, setting the parameter cas_mismatch to true in the error object of the return object.

 result – the return value (type: Object)